 The Soozie Courter Hemophilia Scholarship Program

-Candidates: To be eligible, you must: Have been diagnosed with hemophilia A or hemophilia B, or be a carrier And meet one of the following educational criteria: Be a high school senior, Have a high school diploma or general education development (GED) credential, Be currently enrolled in an accredited junior college, college (undergraduate or graduate), or vocational school.
-Deadline: May 3, 2019 Click here for more info.
+Candidates: To be eligible, you must: Have been diagnosed with hemophilia A or hemophilia and meet one of the following educational criteria: Be a high school senior, Have a high school diploma or general education development (GED) credential, Be currently enrolled in an accredited junior college, college (undergraduate or graduate), or vocational school.
+Deadline: May 8, 2020 Click here for more information.

 HF Healthcare: Nate Slack Scholarships